RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Introduction

-Recently, there has been a growing interest in energy-aware planning of UAV-UGV teams.
+In robotics, cooperative routing problems involving single UAV-UGV systems were addressed in \cite{maini2015cooperation, manyam2019cooperative}, using greedy heuristics, MILP formulations, and Branch and Cut algorithms.
 In \cite{ropero2019terra}, given a set of points to be visited by the UAV, first a set of rendezvous locations (charging stops) are computed based on Voronoi tessellations, then the UAV and UGV trajectories are computed separately via a genetic algorithm and a variant of $A^*$.
-In \cite{yu2018algorithms}, the authors propose an algorithm that determines the UAV path and the optimal locations for landing on stationary or mobile UGV-based charging stations by formulating the problem as a variant of the Generalized Traveling Salesperson Problem (GTSP).
-In \cite{maini2019coverage}, the authors propose a two-stage heuristic for UAV-UGV route planning with energy constraints, leveraging a mobile ground vehicle constrained to a road network as a refueling station to maximize coverage.
-In \cite{seyedi2019persistent}, the authors present a scalable heuristic for persistent surveillance by partitioning the environment into smaller regions that can be covered in a single tour by the energy-limited UAVs, which are recharged and transported between those regions by the UGVs.
-Most of these studies have focused on planning UAV and UGV paths in the absence of uncertainty (e.g., the map/obstacles are known, no uncertainty in fuel consumption).
-In \cite{shi2022risk}, the authors use linear programming to find optimal rendezvous points to modify the trajectories of a UGV (charging station) and an energy-limited UAV with stochastic fuel consumption.
-In \cite{Lin2022}, the authors build on \cite{seyedi2019persistent} to achieve scalable and robust planning of UAV-UGV teams in persistent surveillance problems in the face of a priori unknown obstacles.
+In \cite{yu2018algorithms}, an algorithm was proposed that determines the UAV path and the optimal locations for landing on stationary or mobile UGV-based charging stations by formulating the problem as a variant of the Generalized Traveling Salesperson Problem (GTSP).
+In \cite{maini2019coverage}, a two-stage heuristic for UAV-UGV route planning with energy constraints was proposed, leveraging a mobile ground vehicle constrained to a road network as a refueling station to maximize coverage.

+Coordinating multiple UAV-UGV teams relates to multi-agent task allocation and the multiple Traveling Salesperson Problem (mTSP), where multiple agents collectively visit locations while minimizing total cost.
+In \cite{seyedi2019persistent}, a scalable heuristic for persistent surveillance was presented, partitioning the environment into smaller regions that can be covered in a single tour by the energy-limited UAVs, which are recharged and transported between those regions by the UGVs.
+Hierarchical, bi-level optimization frameworks for routing of multiple energy-aware UAVs and a single UGV have been explored in \cite{ramasamy2021cooperative, ramasamy2022coordinated, mondal2023optimizing}, typically employing clustering methods (e.g., K-means) to determine UGV visits and TSP/VRP for route planning.
+A sequential planning framework was proposed in \cite{mondal2025cooperative}, using minimum set cover for UGV stops and energy-constrained vehicle routing for UAV paths.
+A deterministic multi-agent routing framework for heterogeneous UAV-UGV teams with asynchronous planning was proposed in \cite{mondal2024robust}, addressing constraint satisfaction across varying team compositions.